Everyone enjoyed this super fun and easy craft, and it was great to send kids home from a playdate with a treasure they created themselves.

 3. Filtered water (tap water tends to give a cloudier look, but is totally fine to use)

-4. Aquarium plastic figurines
+4. Aquarium plastic figurines or toy fish

 5. Aquarium rocks and plastic plants (you can buy these at any fish or pet stores)

 7. Glycerin (optional – this makes the glitter move more slowly when you shake the jar)